isomerpages/moe-dunearnsec/_school/School Canteen.md

 * Successful applicants and stall assistants must possess the WSQ Basic Food Hygiene certificate.
 * Possess catering experience or experience operating in a school environment.
-* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA)
+* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

+*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*